 A satellite view of the solar storm that erupted on the sun June 7.

 This ultraviolet image of the sun shows large sunspot group AR 9169 as the bright area near the horizon.
 The relatively cool dark regions have temperatures of thousands of degrees Celsius, in contrast to the bright glowing gas flowing around the sunspots, which have a temperature of over one million degrees Celsius.
 Large sunspot group AR 9169 moved across the sun during September 2000.
-Less «

 Sun's Active Region 1158 Solar Flare